 The following are general suggestions on foods and supplements in cholesterol control.
 To optimize the results it is always important to have a consultation with a nutritionist so that he or she can draw up an appropriate strategy for your particular case.

-It is not necessary to eliminate meats from the diet, however give preference to fish.
-Poultry poultry are also an option.
+It is not necessary to eliminate meats from the diet, however, I give preference to fish.
+Poultry is also an option.
 Beef or pork only if they are lean cuts.
 The ideal amount of meat per day is 150-200 g.
 Should be avoided:

 Shrimp, octopus and soothe.

 Preference should be given to vegetable protein instead of animal protein.
 Soy meat is an excellent substitute for the meat of animal origin.

 Eggs may be eaten, however not more than 4 buds per week in milder cases and no more than 2 buds per week in cases of higher cholesterol or high cardiovascular risk.
 This account includes foods that carry eggs, such as cakes and pastries.
 The clear has no cholesterol and can be consumed without problems.

 Milk should always be skimmed.
 The same goes for cheese and yogurt.
 Give preference to cottage cheese, the thinnest of all.
 Fresh light cheese is also a good choice.
 Avoid gorgonzola, cheddar, and provolone, and parmesan cheese.